tkiraly/regional/regional.md

 |7|250|242|
 |8:15|Not defined|Not defined|

-**Table 8 : EU863-870 maximum payload size (not repeater compatible)**
+**Table 9 : EU863-870 maximum payload size (not repeater compatible)**

-#### 2.1.7 EU863-870 Receive windows
+#### 2.2.7 EU863-870 Receive windows

-The RX1 receive window uses the same channel than the preceding uplink.
+The RX1 receive window uses the same channel AS the preceding uplink.
 The data rate is  a function of the uplink data rate and the RX1DROffset as given by the following table.
 The allowed values for RX1DROffset are in the \[0:5\] range.
 Values in the\[6:7\] range are 10 reserved for future use.

 |**RX1DROffset**|**0**|**1**|**2**|**3**|**4**|**5**|
 |---|---|---|---|---|---|---|